-- Vector Data, on the other hand, deals with address points, Graphs and Datascience and Machine Learning models are further used to analyze and work on the data sets.
+- On the other hand, Vector Data deals with address points, Graphs and Datascience and Machine Learning models are further used to analyze and work on the data sets.
 With the analysis of past data, organizations can perform analytics and showcase various future trends.

 - Geospatial RDBMS is used to handle these data sets.
 Analysts and Database administrators work together to handle the databases and even sanitizing the irrelevant parts of imported data.

-- People with the right level of geology, information systems and statistics knowledge participate in the technical aspects of the project setup, while the ones with strong management and business knowledge concentrate on handling the projects and the business.
-GIS projects require strong workforce as well as inventory management and hence people also concentrate more on the overall project development lifecycle techniques.
+- People with the right level of geology, information systems, and statistics knowledge participate in the project setup’s technical aspects.
+In contrast, the ones with strong management and business knowledge concentrate on handling the projects and the business.
+GIS projects require a strong workforce and inventory management, and hence people also concentrate more on the overall project development lifecycle techniques.

 - GIS Analysts and Technicians play along with the GIS data to analyze and monitor various forms of data sets.
 GIS developers and database administrators look after the frontend and the backend part of the setup.
 Project Managers and Architects deal with architecture and project planning by keeping the actionable scope in the picture.

-- Organizations are also taking the help of ML/AI engineers to build strong models for solving business issues.
+- Organizations are also taking ML/AI engineers’ help to build strong models for solving business issues.
 Data scientists with strong analytical and programming skills are also targeted by GIS organization to work on complex geospatial data sets and trends.

 5. Method and Processes

-- For any system to function efficiently, there should be a defined business process set so that the desired results are approximate.
+- There should be a defined business process for any system to function to approximate the desired results efficiently.
 Organizations nowadays use various standardized process models to build a system that is still in a transition phase.

-- ISO Audits and certifications give an organization a certain benchmark to portray their work at a wider audience.
+- ISO Audits and certifications give an organization a certain benchmark to portray its work to a wider audience.
 Due to these certifications and audit trails, organizations trust the authenticity and integrity of the system that is used.
 Methods are not only used until the process is set up perfectly but also to maintain it.
 Some organizations keep on evolving ambitiously by deploying new processes.